monsoonmaelstrom/book2/book2.md

 “Um, let’s not break the ship,” Henry comments, warily looking between me and Alex.

-“Fine, I promise not to cause a shipwreck if Alex does the same,” I tell him.
+“Fine, I promise not to cause a shipwreck if Alex does the same,” I answer.

 Alex nods in agreement.
-“No shipwrecks,” he says, scooping up the dice and rolling.
+“No shipwrecks,” he concurs , scooping up the dice and rolling.

 He layers on a bit more, so now, in addition to everything that came before, I feel Peter, Giorgi, and Davy all working to influence the Dice in Alex’s favor, and I run out of time.
 Again.
 Damn!

-“Ninety-ninety, sis,” Alex says smirking.
+“Ninety-ninety, sis,” Alex notes, smirking.

 I scoop up the dice and release them in a single move.
 I don’t bother with any kind of shield.
 I throw all of my effort into making sure every dice has a six face-up, no matter where it lands.
 I put enough power into it that it doesn’t matter what Alex or anyone else in the room does.
 Enough that it definitely feels a bit chilly in the galley now.